MitchBradley/Grbl_Esp32-wiki/Compiling-the-firmware.md

 To use with actual hardware, you must use an existing pin map or create your own.
 These pin maps are defined in cpu_map.h.
 For examplethe [Grbl_ESP32 Development Board](https://www.tindie.com/products/33366583/grbl_esp32-cnc-development-board-v31/) uses pin_map **CPU_MAP_ESP32**.
 If you have a different hardware target, make sure the I/O pin mapping is correct.
 See [this wiki page](https://github.com/bdring/Grbl_Esp32/wiki/Setting-Up-the-I-O-Pins).

+**Important:** Some of the cpu maps for existing controllers have revisions levels.
+Check the cpu map to see if you need to set a revision level to match your controller.

 ### Startup Info

 The USB serial port is established right away and will display a lot of useful information.
 It will also ride through a crash and display useful debugging information.
 If you want to know the Wifi settings being used, watch this port on startup.